-Net pay is the amount of money an employer issues to any employee or non-employee contractor after any deductions and withholdings have been taken out.
+Net pay is the amount of money an employer issues to an employee or non-employee contractor after any deductions and withholdings have been taken out.
 In other words, net pay is the sum of gross pay or wages minus deductions.
-On the recipient’s side, net pay is also known as net income or “take-home” pay, because it is the amount they receive to spend at their discretion.
+On the recipient’s side, net pay is also known as "net income" or “take-home” pay, because it's the amount they receive to spend at their discretion.

 Pay Your People Confidently.

 BambooHR makes running your payroll easy, quick, and stress-free.

 An employee’s net pay is impacted by both voluntary and involuntary deductions and withholdings, such as:

 - Federal income tax: Employers calculate federal income tax according to a set of wage brackets from the IRS.

 - State income tax: These withholdings vary according to state law.
 Some use state tax brackets, some states have flat tax rates, and others have no state income tax at all.